awsdocs/aws-doc-sdk-examples/kotlin/usecases/itemtracker_dynamodb/Readme.md

 Create an Amazon DynamoDB table named **Work** that contains a partition key named **id**.
 For more information, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

+In addition, ensure that you have setup your Kotlin developer environment.
+For more information, see [Get started with the SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/get-started.html).

 ## Understand the DynamoDB Item Tracker application